recidive/matic-docs/docs/zkEVM/zkProver/construct-key-path.md

 ### Using `LEVEL` Register in Key Reconstruction

 First note that, when navigating the tree, the leaf level can be indicated by one of the four possible states of the `LEVEL` register.
-And this works for all possible leaf levels because, for any positive integer $j$;
+And this works for all possible leaf levels because, for any positive integer $j$:

 $$
 \begin{aligned}